AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 # Staking

 Validators stake with a `Deposit` contract in order to join the validator set.
+This `Deposit` contract can be thought of as an auxillary sidecar that Rollup instances could choose to use for stake management.

-They do NOT stake with the Rollup contract directly.
+If a Rollup is using the `Deposit` contract, validators do NOT stake with the Rollup contract directly.
 This is meant to simplify moving stake during/after a governance upgrade.

 ### Deposit Contract